analogdevicesinc/ai8x-training/README.md

 `ai8xize.py` can generate a call to a software Softmax function using the command line switch `--softmax`.
 That function is provided in the `assets/device-all` folder.
 To use the provided software Softmax on MAX78000/MAX78002, the last layer output should be 32-bit wide (`output_width: 32`).

 The software Softmax function is optimized for processing time and it quantizes the input.
+When the last layer uses weights that are not 8-bits, the software function used will shift the input values first.

 ![softmax](docs/softmax.png)